St Helens R.F.C.: Colours

 In their rugby football days and early years as a rugby league club, St Helens wore a vertically striped blue and white jersey with blue shorts and socks.
 In their initial period at Knowsley Road, St Helens wore a similar jersey, but the stripes were horizontal, and the colours were blue and grey.
 These colours however were dropped in favour of a more traditional to today, red and white design.
 The jersey had a single broad red horizontal band, on a white background, and was used until 1961.

+St Helens heritage jersey, first used in 1890.

 In the 1961 Challenge Cup final against Wigan, the strip still seen today—the famous red V—was first utilised.
 In 1981, the club changed colours again, albeit temporarily, when Umbro designed and manufactured a French—style jersey of blue, with a white and red V. These colours were donned for two years, before the traditional colours were reverted to.

 1985 saw the first jersey that was supported by a visible sponsor—St Helens Glass.
 Umbro were once again the designers of this varsity blue jersey with a royal blue vee—shaped chevron, a kit similar to the away kit of 2008.
 This was also the first jersey to feature the famous stickman of St Helens insignia.
 The 1985 New Zealand tour jersey was similar to the home shirt of 2009, sponsored also by Pilkington.